BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Nietzsche teaches us that no description of the world is necessary---that we could always tell other stories to understand ourselves and our community differently.
 Kant, on the other hand, reminds us that such new creations have limits where they overlook the suffering of others.

 >Rationality is a matter of making allowed moves within a language game.
 Imagination creates the games reason proceeds to play.
 Then [...] it keeps modifying those games so that playing them is more interesting and profitable.
 Reason cannot get outside the latest circle that imagination has drawn.
-It is in this sense, and only this sense, that imagination holds the primacy -- {% cite rorty:2016 %}
+It is in this sense, and **only** this sense, that imagination holds the primacy -- {% cite rorty:2016 %}

 Rorty recognizes in this tension the productive condition of a liberal modernity: without Nietzsche, no renewal; without Kant, no consideration. **We need Nietzsche so that life remains interesting, and Kant so that it remains bearable.**

 >Rational discussion is not an appeal to eternal standards, but simply an attempt to make our beliefs and desires as coherent with one another as possible while constantly adding new beliefs and desires to the old. -- {% cite rorty:1990 %}

-Rorty emphatically reminds us that most people do not want to be redescribed, and that an imposed redescription is usually cruel.
+However, Rorty emphatically reminds us that most people do not want to be redescribed, and that an imposed redescription is usually cruel.
 People generally want to be taken as they speak.

 >There is something potentially very cruel about the claim that [the language people speak is, for the ironist, a matter of chance].
 For the most effective way of causing people enduring pain is to humiliate them by making the things that seemed most important to them look futile, obsolete, and powerless. - {% cite rorty:1989 %}